How to Transfer a Domain Name: A Step-by-Step Guide

 Step 5: Initiate the Transfer

-- Enter the authorization code (EPP code) you obtained earlier.
+- Provide the authorization code (EPP code) when prompted.

 - Pay the transfer fee (if applicable).
-Many registrars include a one-year renewal in the transfer fee.
+Many registrars include a one-year renewal in the transfer cost.

 Step 6: Approve the Transfer